emmanuelcodedev/emmanuelcodedev/README.md

 - 👨‍💻 All of my projects are available at [loading...](loading...)

 - 💬 Ask me about **emmanuelcodedevArtificial Intelligence Engineer with experience in Web Development and Data Science.
-Passionate abouttechnology and solving complex**
+Passionate abouttechnology and solving complex problems**

 - 📫 How to reach me **emmanuel.alvarez.dev@gmail.com**